 How does it feel to have Social Phobia?

 The common perception of society is to judge people on their extent of friendliness, an outgoing bubbly person is viewed to be friendly and appealing.
-The reserved shy ones on the other hand are labelled to be egotistic.
-From a practical viewpoint, a person who isn’t very talkative might not necessarily be unfriendly, unhelpful or less amiable, and such traits are engraved on people with Social Phobia, and only a person affected with this condition knows how it feels to be constantly labelled with unfriendly characteristics.
+The reserved shy ones, on the other hand, are labelled to be egotistic.
+From a practical viewpoint, a person who isn’t very talkative might not necessarily be unfriendly, unhelpful or less amiable, and such traits are engraved on people with Social Phobia, and only a person affected with this condition knows how it feels to be constantly labeled with unfriendly characteristics.

 Let us now analyze the emotional distress experienced by a person with Social Phobia, they are conscious of